 - Shrimp or prawns - 2 minutes

-Most of leftover cooked seafood boil ingredients can be stored in the fridge in an air tight container for up to 3-4 days.
+Storage: Store leftovers in the fridge in an air-tight container for up to 3-4 days.
 Shellfish such as clams can only last 2 days in the fridge, and cooked lobster only lasts 3 days so it’s advised to store these ingredients separately or plan on eating all of the leftovers within 2 days.

 Learn how to prepare the best seafood boil as a special meal with a variety of seafood, sausage, corn, potatoes, and seasoning.
 We'll teach you all the tips and tricks whether you want to serve just your family for dinner or serve a large gathering of people.